 Spicy Peanut Quinoa Salad

-Like many people, I love peanut butter.
+I love peanut butter.
 Peanut butter cookies, peanut butter dipping sauce, peanut butter out of the jar… peanut butter anything!
-So when a late-night search for “quinoa salads with peanut butter” returned this recipe for quinoa salad with spicy peanut dressing, I didn’t hesitate to bookmark it and use it as inspiration for my lunch the next day.
+So when a late-night Google search returned a recipe for quinoa salad with spicy peanut dressing, I didn’t hesitate to bookmark it and use it as inspiration for my lunch the next day, this Spicy Peanut Quinoa Salad:

 Spicy Peanut Quinoa Salad (Vegan, Gluten-Free)